 Home Fabrics - Soft Velvet

 Nothing soothes better than rubbing your hand over a smooth velvet cushion.
-Any textile covered in this fabric adds a luxe vibe to any space in my opinion.
+Any accessory covered in this fabric adds a luxe vibe to any space in my opinion.
 It's on trend for me next year because it's a timeless fabric that can be updated whatever the season, and it will always give you a wonderful texture in your space.

 There are so many other exciting design trends coming through next year, but I wanted to focus on some of the core ones to give you a starting point.
 If you need help putting together your ideas, then please get it touch.